Everything You Need to Know about a Paleo Vegan Diet

 Tips for the Pegan (Paleo Vegan Diet)

 It’s all about natural…

 The key to a Paleo diet is to eat natural, unprocessed foods.
-This means you want to stay away from vegan pseudo foods like meat substitutes or processed and refined foods like breads, crackers, cookies, cakes and pasta, while following a Paleo Vegan Diet even if they’re vegan!
+This means you want to stay away from vegan pseudo foods like meat substitutes or processed and refined foods like bread, crackers, cookies, cakes, and pasta while following a Paleo Vegan Diet even if they’re vegan!

 Choose sprouted legumes

 Sprouting effectively changes legumes such as lentils and mung beans from non-Paleo foods into paleo-friendly, high protein vegetables.
 Always try to choose sprouted lentils, mung beans, and chickpeas over non-sprouted.

 It’s not that grains are inherently bad, but they aren’t in the Paleo compendium… AND many people get great results by reducing or avoiding grains.
 This is because a lot of people overeat high-carb grain-based foods at the expense of higher-protein and healthy-fat containing foods that are both nutrient-dense and that encourage satiety, i.e. foods that leave you feeling fuller for longer.